jwarlander/jndi_problem/README.md

 with an error message indicating it can't find the referred table (since the table input steps seem to be getting handed the wrong connection).

-_NOTE: This issue seems to happen in Carte as well, which is where we originally noticed it..
-However, for reproducibility it's easier to use Pan and run the transformation as a plain file rather than from a file-based repository.._
+_NOTE: This issue seems to happen in Carte as well, but less frequently (maybe every 2-5 attempts or something), and taht's how we originally noticed it..
+I've updated the repository with additional scripts and instructions, in order to facilitate testing in Carte as well._

 # Setting up